Frequently Asked Questions

 - How are students selected or referred to the Read2Succeed program?

 Teachers, school site coordinators or reading specialists at each elementary school select children based on need and through the use of an academic selection instrument.
 Selection of students is at the discretion of the school.
 The number of students served depends on the number of volunteers recruited, trained and placed at school sites.

 Volunteers come from the community, businesses, local colleges and universities and other individuals who successfully pass a background check and attend volunteer training through the Read2Succeed program.

 - Who trains the Read2Succeed volunteers?

 The Foundation sponsors and delivers the in person training for volunteers in conjunction with OCPS ADDitions guidelines and policies.
 During the fall, training sessions are offered at the Educational Leadership Center weekly.

 - What are the expected outcomes of the Read2Succeed program?

-We expect to see improved reading fluency or vocabulary.
+We expect to see improved reading fluency and vocabulary.
 The programs' impact are evaluated by measures from the Florida Assessment for Instruction in Reading (FAIR).
-We also expect to see the students’ self esteem growing as they become better readers, enhanced social competencies and increased volunteer support
+We also expect to see the students’ self esteem growing as they become better readers, enhanced social competencies and increased volunteer support.